 - You will see results within the first two weeks but they will continue to improve for about three months.

 Gynecomastia Surgery Alternatives:

 - No treatment

-- Weight reduction with diet and exercise – may not affect condition of breast tissue
+- Weight reduction with diet and exercise — effective in cases of pseudo-gynecomastia, where breast enlargement is surplus fat

 General Gynecomastia Information: